Sustainable hydrophilic membranes to filter water

 These fibers, having a diameter of 1or 2 mm, are semi-permeable and porous: the water entering the module under pressure, has to pass through the pores of the fiber walls before it can flow out, and so is filtered.
 These micropores (1 to 2 microns in diameter) trap the micro-impurities.

-- the hollow fibers must be highly porous to allow the water to pass through,
+- Highly porous to allow the water to pass through

 - Highly selective to filter out micro-particles

-- high mechanical and chemical resistance to remain functional for several years.
+- Highly resistant to mechanical and chemical breakdown – to remain functional for several years

 This micro-filtration process ensures excellent water quality, but has drawbacks:

-- It is is energy intensive (the water is conveyed under pressure),
+- It is energy intensive (the water is conveyed under pressure)

 - It does not filter ultra-fine particles like pesticides or medicine residues

 New Kynar® PVDF for more efficient nanoporous microfiltration and ultrafiltration membranes

 Arkema's research Group has wide-ranging expertise in the synthesis of nanostructured copolymers.
-To enhance the performances of Kynar® PVDF fibers, they have developed functionalised copolymers. combined with Kynar® PVDF on a nanometric scale, these functionalised copolymers increase:
+To enhance the performance of Kynar® PVDF fibers, they have developed functionalised copolymers.
+Combined with Kynar® PVDF on a nanometric scale, these functionalised copolymers increase:

 - The porosity of the hollow fibers while combining a hydrophilic function

 - The meshing density and regularity of the pores

 Meanwhile, the size of the pores is reduced, which enables efficient filtration of ultra-fine particles.

 Functional block copolymers

 The block copolymers developed by Arkema combine, on the same molecular chain:

 - A "miscible block" of molecules that attaches itself to the Kynar® PVDF

-- and a block of molecules that provides the hydrophilic function.
+- A block of molecules that provides the hydrophilic function

-In every single pore, billions of tiny hydrophilic threads attract the water and help it "glide" more easily, and so increase the overall filtration throughput of the Kynar® PVDF membrane.
+In every single pore, billions of tiny hydrophilic threads attract the water and help it "glide" more easily, and so increase the filtration throughput of the Kynar® PVDF membrane.
 The overall filtration improves by some 20% for identical energy consumption.